 The night before, we were told we could make it to Hpakan the next day, so long as it didn't rain.
 And it didn't, for rain is not a proper term for what poured down that night.
 No, this wasn't rain, this was a torrent, a rage, a hurricane blast of fury unleashed by some power greater than any of us had previously known.

 Shaken, we climb out of bed and into the new day.
 The first order of business is to resupply.
 All of us are in need of fresh footwear, among other things.
 But in Jade Land, the markets are well stocked.
 First we slip into brand spanking new Chinese Super Dog™ socks.
 Then come the camouflaged canvas jungle boots – a wicked crossbreed of Converse All-Stars and Rambo running shoes.
 Slapping Moon Rabbit™ batteries into our torches, we are locked, loaded and primed for whatever the Burmese jungle might care to dish out.
-Bring it on.
+Bring it on, baby.
 Today is the day!

-Signs of jade-mining lie everywhere alongside the road as we continue towards and past Hpaokang, about one mile from Hweka.
+Signs of jade-mining lie everywhere as we continue towards and past Hpaokang, about one mile from Hweka.
 At the top of the mountain, ingenious mining pools have been excavated.
 When enough water accumulates, a gate is opened, allowing water to rush down and "sluice" the hillside below.
 Later, men will come to examine the boulders thus uncovered, looking for that special texture and feeling that sends the pulse racing – jade.

 Back to the soil